-Our staff: Lapa Rios provides several communities with direct and indirect employment opportunities.
+Lapa Rios provides several communities with direct and indirect employment opportunities.
 In fact, 100 percent of our staff are native residents, and most of our management positions are filled by women.
 For example, our Lodge manager, kitchen leader, and concierge director are all women from nearby towns.
-In addition, we provide cross-training opportunities with colleagues from Böëna’s sister lodges so that staff can strengthen and acquire new skills, build leadership potential, and expand their professional horizons.
+Learn more

-Children and education: Along with tropical rainforest conservation, we consider education to be the single most important aspect of our commitment to sustainability.
+Along with tropical rainforest conservation, we consider education to be the single most important aspect of our commitment to sustainability.
 Without education, sustainable tourism on the Osa Peninsula would be impossible.
 We believe that all education, whether formal or informal, basic or skilled, provides people with the necessary tools to make decisions that improve their lives while respecting the natural world and its finite resources.
+Learn more

 We support local schools, including Carbonera and Piro schools, by providing funds and equipment for environmental education and other social programs.
 Our “back of the house” lodge facilities also serve as a classroom for local students to learn about clean energy alternatives, waste management, and responsible consumption.